The Challenge

 One bin to rule them all

-Improving compliance with recycling by developing ‘One bin’ to hold all plastic items and improving recycling infrastructure to create more usable recycled plastics that can be fed back into a circular economy.
-The project is a consortium led by The University of Manchester.
+The project led by the University of Manchester looks at improving recycling by developing ‘One bin’ to collect all plastic items from households.
+It also looks at improving recycling infrastructure to help create more usable recycled plastics that can be fed back into a circular economy.

 View